mnr/writing-wip/dimensions_living_book/redchair.md

 Some are the pressure of things we leave behind: clothing, fishing rods, photos, cremation ashes, toothbrushes, Facebook accounts, furniture.

-I have an echo in my living room.
+I have a ghostly echo in my living room.

 ## The Pile